Suvink/docs-choreo-dev/en/docs/develop-components/develop-a-webhook.md

 !!! note
     In the deployment card, you can click the icon corresponding to configurables to open the **Configurations** pane and edit configurations.

-## Step 3: Connect the Webhook to the GitHub Repository
+## Step 3: Connect the webhook to the GitHub repository

 To allow the webhook to read the labels of issues in a specific GitHub repository, connect the webhook to the GitHub repository: